Skip to content

 Connection Type: USB Type-C

 Why do I recommend this over the other two?
-Well, in my Flow 2 vs. Atmotube PRO comparison, it largely came down to one key factor – battery life.
+Well, my Flow 2 vs. Atmotube PRO comparison largely came down to one key factor – battery life.
 The Flow 2 needs to be charged daily, but the Atmotube can last for a week.
 On top of this, this portable air quality monitor offers a far better selection of sensors than the Breathe Smart 2 and Flow 2.

 For this reason, it’s easy to say the Atmotube PRO is a well-rounded air quality monitor with all the basics and more.
 It provides connectivity via an iOS or Android app, has great battery life, and has a great variety of sensors to keep you up to date on your local air quality.